rust-lang/edition-guide/src/editions/index.md

 ```

 Like all `#![feature(..)]` flags, this will only work on nightly Rust.
-As new nightly compilers are released, more functionality will be enabled,
+When nightly compilers are released, more functionality is enabled,
 so you may experience new warnings, features, and other things.
 This is something to keep in mind and is exactly why nightly is unstable!